The D'Youville First-Years Experience (DFX) is a program designed to help you successfully adjust to college life.

 During the two-day, two-night New Student Orientation, you'll meet fellow members of your incoming class, meet with your academic advisor and faculty and staff.
 You'll plan your fall course schedule, stay for 2 nights in a residence hall, learn about campus resources and get all of your questions answered.

-- You'll meet students, including freshmen and upperclassmen, faculty and staff
+- You'll meet students, including first-years and upperclassmen, faculty and staff

 - Get a customized action plan designed to make sure you have the tools you'll need for success in your academic program